tschatzl/tschatzl.github.io/_posts/2021-09-16-jdk17-g1-parallel-gc-changes.md

   * Finally, [JDK-8248314](https://bugs.openjdk.java.net/browse/JDK-8248314) shaves off **a few milliseconds of Full GC pauses** for the same reason.

-We also noticed small single-digit percent improvements in throughput in some applications compared to JDK 16, which, are however more likely related to compiler improvements in JDK 17 than GC ones unless above changes are exactly solving your application's issue.
+We also noticed small single-digit percent improvements in throughput in some applications compared to JDK 16, which, are however more likely related to compiler improvements in JDK 17 than GC ones.
+That is, unless above changes are exactly solving your application's issue.

 ## G1 GC